HDKHALILI/JS101-programming-foundation-with-JS/lesson_4_JS_Collection/array_methods.md

 **Note: truthy and falsy aren't values that belong to a specific JavaScript type but are simply a classification of which values JavaScript recognises as representing truth or falsity.**

-Question now is whether we can effectively use `filter` to select certain key-value pairs from an object.
+Can we effectively use `filter` to select certain key-value pairs from an object?
 Let's see:

 ```javascript
   let produce = {